SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 #### Shards and replicas

-A default shards and replica configuration is applied to with:
+The default shards/replica configuration is set to:

 - The `data` index has two primary shards and two replicas
-- The `lookup` index has one primary shard and no replica with the documentation noting that "... consider using an index with a single shard ... lookup terms filter will prefer to execute the get request on a local node if possible ..."
+- The `lookup` index has one primary shard and no replica (the ES documentation [notes][es:query-dsl-terms-lookup] that "... consider using an index with a single shard ... lookup terms filter will prefer to execute the get request on a local node if possible ...")

-If it is required to change the numbers of [shards][es:shards] and replicas then use the `$smwgElasticsearchConfig` setting.
+If it is required to change the numbers of [shards][es:shards] and replicas it is preferable to use the `$smwgElasticsearchConfig` setting for this with.

 <pre>
 $GLOBALS['smwgElasticsearchConfig']['settings']['data'] = [